The 12 best conditioners for fine hair to shop in 2024 for lightweight results

 The clue is in this name with Shea Moisture's conditioner.
 Whilst shea butter is an ingredient that might normally put finer-haired consumers off, this wonder product's superfruit complex, of marula oil and biotin, nourishes the hair without weighing it down.

-Although it feels a little thicker than we'd normally like, a little goes a long way with this conditioner.
-Its super smooth consistency helped strengthen and nourish our parched ends and reduce flyaways, all without leaving our hair looking greasy thanks to its non-heavy feel.
-Overall, it left our hair feeling silky smooth - and it gets plus points for its clean laundry scent.
+Although it feels a little thicker than I'd normally like, a little goes a long way with this conditioner.
+Its super smooth consistency helped strengthen and nourish our parched ends and reduce flyaways, all without leaving my hair looking greasy thanks to its non-heavy feel.
+Overall, it left my hair feeling silky smooth - and it gets plus points for its clean laundry scent.

-Reasons to avoid: It's hard to fault it at this price
+Reasons to avoid: I simply can't find a fault at this price

 Best lightweight conditioner